 However, despite early sales to a few airlines, only 60 of the type were ever actually built.
 One order from Turkmenistan Airlines remains unfulfilled to this day.
 The Boeing 777-200LR was an amazing aircraft on paper.
 However, in reality, it failed to live up to expectations.
 One reason for this was none other than what should have been its greatest selling point – its long range.

 Why was the Boeing 777-200LR unsuccessful?

-Essentially, airlines that want to operate long-haul routes might as well order an aircraft that can also efficiently fill medium routes as well, focusing on less fuel burn per seat over bigger fuel tanks.
+This meant that airlines wanting to operate long-haul routes were better off ordering an aircraft that can efficiently fill medium-haul routes as well.
+These aircraft offer efficiency by focusing on less fuel burn per seat over bigger fuel tanks.

 Why do you think the Boeing 777-200LR was not so commercially successful?
 Have you ever flown on one of these aircraft?
 Let us know your thoughts and experiences in the comments.